isomerpages/mlaw-corp/news/speeches/_posts/2024-01-24-post-Speech by Second Minister for Law Mr Edwin Tong SC, at Opening of Allen & Gledhill LLP.md

 ---
-title: Speech by Second Minister for Law Mr Edwin Tong SC, at Opening of Allen & Gledhill LLP
+title: Speech by Minister for Culture, Community and Youth, and Second Minister for Law Mr Edwin Tong SC, at Opening of Allen & Gledhill LLP Shanghai Representative Office
 permalink: /news/speeches/speech-by-2m-edwin-tong-allen-and-gledhill-shanghai-opening/
 date: 2024-01-24
 layout: post